 One way to do it is to use a map (a.k.a, hash table, dictionary or associative array) between the channels and channel settings.
 Note that a map is the kind of abstract data type (ADT) that Brian Will said can work as an object.

-channel settings data of course (or pointers to them, at least).
+settings data of course (or pointers to them, at least).
 But we’ll also find other data.
-If the map is
+If the map is implemented

-implemented using a red-black tree, we’ll see tree node objects with red/black labels and pointers to other
+using a red-black tree, we’ll see tree node objects with red/black labels and pointers to other nodes.
+The

-nodes.
-The channel-related data is the essential state, and the tree nodes are the accidental state.
-Notice
+channel-related data is the essential state, and the tree nodes are the accidental state.
+Notice something, though: The

 And that’s why the map ADT is so successful: it encapsulates accidental state and is decoupled from essential state.
 If you think about it, the problems that Brian describes with encapsulation are problems with trying to encapsulate essential state.
 The benefits that others describe are benefits from encapsulating accidental state.